Topics Map > Student Engagement > Student/Student

 • Debate: encourages critical thinking and the opportunity to explain & evaluate different viewpoints.

 After determining the format of the discussion, the placement of the activity in the course plan is the next step.
-One key question is: “How will I ensure that students have enough knowledge of the topic to be able to engage with the discussion activity I am planning?”
-A planned pre-discussion activity, such as a course reading, video, or assignment can set students up for success.
+One key question is: “How will I ensure that students have enough knowledge of the topic to engage with the discussion activity I am planning?”
+A planned pre-discussion activity, such as a course reading, video, or assignment, can set students up for success.
 Similarly, determining how to know what students have learned in the discussion helps instructors plan for the post-discussion assignment.
 One type of post-discussion assignment is a summary.
 Summaries can be set up and graded similarly to short essays.
-Ideally, this summary activity can be a building block for a larger assessment, such as a major project or exam questions.
-Another key factor to consider in this step is the investment of time: how long should students plan to engage in a discussion and how long does the instructor need to plan to be engaged in the discussion?
-Instructor-guided discussions tend to take a larger investment of instructor time than do small group discussions, role-plays, and debates, while formats such as role play and debate tend to require more of an investment in time on the part of the students.
-Knowing how much time instructors and students will likely need to engage in a discussion activity can help when balancing assignments and workload, as well as calculating how students will spend their time to meet the credit hour requirement.
+Ideally, this summary activity can be a building block for a more significant assessment, such as a large project or exam questions.
+Another key factor to consider in this step is the investment of time: how long should students plan to engage in a discussion, and how long does the instructor need to plan to be engaged?
+Instructor-guided discussions take a larger investment of instructor time than small group discussions, role-plays, and debates, while formats such as role-play and debate tend to require more of an investment in time on the part of the students.
+Knowing how much time instructors and students will likely need to engage in a discussion activity can help when balancing assignments and workload and calculating how students will spend their time to meet the credit hour requirement.

 3. Creating compelling discussion questions

 Ensuring that you use open-ended questions for discussions is one way to encourage students to engage more fully with a discussion topic, and there are other tips for creating engaging discussion questions as well.
-Using action verbs, composing questions that allow for a variety of responses, and using reflective questions can all help facilitate deeper engagement.
-Some useful question starters include:
+Using action verbs, composing questions that allow for various responses, and using reflective questions can all help facilitate deeper engagement.
+Some helpful question starters include:

 • Why